Kokomo, Mississippi

 Kokomo is a census-designated place and unincorporated community in Marion County, Mississippi, United States.
-As of the 2020 census, the first year it was listed as a census-designated place, it had a population of 150.
+Per the 2020 census, the population was 150.

 History

 The community was named after the city of Kokomo, Indiana.

 Kokomo was organized by the family of Phillip Enoch of Fernwood, Mississippi, around 1912.
 The Enochs planned to build a railroad east from Tylertown and established railroad stops along the planned route.
 Kokomo was the last planned station, but the railroad was never constructed.
 Kokomo was once home to a turpentine distillery, blacksmith shops, café, barbershop, grocery stores, gristmills, and a pharmacy.

 A school first began operating in Kokomo in 1904.
 The Kokomo High School was closed in 1959.

 Geography

 Kokomo is in western Marion County, with U.S. Route 98 forming its southern border.
 US 98 leads northeast 11 mi to Columbia, the Marion county seat, and southwest 10 mi to Tylertown.

 According to the U.S. Census Bureau, the Kokomo CDP has an area of 1.68 sqmi, of which 0.006 sqmi, or 0.36%, are water.
 The community is drained to the south by tributaries of Tenmile Creek, which flows east to the Pearl River.